lars1050/csc321-s25/09_strategy/README.md

 2. Make a new RobotBad subclass that is wheeled and uses a camera (`class WheelCameraBad`).
 Test that it is working.

 There are 2 types of movement and 3 types of sensing.
 If you had to make a new class for every possible combination, you would be making 6 distinct classes.
-What is worse, if you wanted the one of the movements or the sensors to be implemented differently, you would have to modify that in each of the classes it is used.
+What's worse is that if you wanted one of the movements or the sensors to be implemented differently, you would have to modify that in each of the classes it is used.

 #### Setting Up the Repo

-Prepare the issues.
-Assign each to Member A or Member B. More details are provided below.
+On gitlab, prepare the issues.
+Please use the provided branch name for the issue name and include the description.
+On gitlab, assign each to Member A or Member B (you decide who is A and who is B).
+More details on the requirements for these issues is provided below.

 1. add-movement-strategy.
-Create the strategies for movement including the super class and one for wheeled movement and omni-directional movement.
+Create the strategies for movement including the super class and one for wheeled movement and one for omni-directional movement.
 Assign to Member A.

 2. add-sensing-strategy.
-Create the strategies for sensing including the super class and one for IR, camera, and touch sensing.
+Create the strategies for sensing including the super class and one for IR, for camera, and one for touch sensing.
 Assign to Member B.

 3. new-robot-class.
 Create a new Robot class that makes use of the movement and sensing strategies.
 The first 2 issues must be resolved before completing this.
 Assign to Member A.